mindersec/minder/docs/docs/cli/medic_rule_type_create.md

 ### Synopsis

-The medic rule type create subcommand lets you create new policies for a project within a mediator control plane.
+The medic rule type create subcommand lets you create new profiles for a project within a mediator control plane.

 ```